 11. Cover and cook on a low flame for about 3 to 5 mins for the chicken to let out moisture.
 While it gets cooked, heat 1 cup water in a separate pot.
 You can also microwave the water in a cup for 1 min.

 12. Pour hot water as needed.
 Using cold water may turn the meat tough or hard.

 13. Make sure you use just enough water to partially cover the chicken.
 Cover and cook on a medium heat until soft tender.
 It took about 10 mins for me.
 This may vary depending on the age of the chickn or the size of the pieces.

-14. Check whether the chicken is done by pricking it with a fork.
-It must be soft and should come off from the bone easily.
+14. Lastly check whether the chicken is done by pricking it with a fork.
+It must be soft and should fall off the bone easily.
 Taste the gravy and adjust the salt.
-When the gravy reaches a desired consistency switch off the stove.
-Add some coriander leaves.
-Keep covered until you serve.
+If needed add ½ tsp more garam masala if you feel the curry is low on flavor.

 Serve chicken curry with rice, jeera rice, ghee rice or chapathi.
 Also have a simple raita or onion wedges to go on the side.